The Streets of Paris Workshop

 Peter will discuss technique, intent, composition and the creative use of the camera and lens.
 He will review and critique your portfolio and works-in-process, discuss careers, getting published and give you an idea of where you are and what to do next to become better.
 This workshop is for experienced photographers and photography students who want to explore Paris while working with and learning from one of today's masters of photojournalism.
 This is an opportunity to be inspired by the street and nightlife of Paris and to produce a new body of images.
 Students will explore the rich tradition of the "decisive moment" and be encouraged to contemplate the themes of humor, sensuality, light, elegance, art and joie de vivre of the Paris landscape.
 This seven-day workshop should be one of the richest experiences of a lifetime for all participants.
 There are lectures and presentations by Peter and several of the most prominent members of the international photographic community.

-Peter has found three very nice hotels, each has different rates and all are within walking distance of his apartment where classes meet.
-Below are the names, rates, websites and phone numbers.
+Peter has also found three very nice hotels, each with different rates and all within walking distance of his apartment.
+Below are the names, websites and phone numbers.
 We ask that each you call and reserve a room at the hotel of your choice.
 You can also see each of these hotels on their respective web sites and book on-line through a variety of sites (this is not an exhaustive list, and there are many other Paris hotels nearby you can find).

 6 Rue de Turenne 75004